Student Loans in the U.S.: Should You Refinance in 2025?

 • Do I have a high interest rate (6% or more)?

-• Am I not relying on federal protections like income-driven repayment or forgiveness?
+• Am I not relying on federal protections like income-driven repayment or loan forgiveness?

-If you answered yes to most of these, refinancing may be a smart option.
+If you answered yes to most of these questions, refinancing may be a smart option for you.
+For detailed steps on refinancing, check out The College Investor.

-Check rates with soft credit pulls so your score isn’t affected while shopping around.
+Make sure to check rates using soft credit pulls so your score isn’t impacted while shopping around.
+For a detailed breakdown of each lender, visit Credible’s Student Loan Refinance Comparison.

 âś… Final Thoughts